bradallenfisher/dmd-course-materials/topics/narrative.md

 # Narrative
 Story can be integral to the design process or may be the intended product.
-The main components of the storytelling process are as follows:
+The main considerations for the storytelling process are as follows:

 1. Purpose
 2. Narrative structure